-The S-series service classification emphasizes oil properties critical to gasoline- or propane-fueled engines.
+The S-series service classification emphasizes oil properties critical to gasoline or propane fueled engines.
 If an oil passes a series of tests in specific engines (API Sequence tests), the oil can be sold bearing the applicable API service classification.
 The classifications progress alphabetically as the level of lubricant performance increases.
 Each classification replaces those before it.
-SM oil may be used in any engine, unless the engine manufacturer specifies a "non-detergent" oil.
+SL oil may be used in any engine, unless the engine manufacturer specifies a "nondetergent" oil.

-SA and SB are non-detergent oils and are not recommended for use unless specified.
+SA and SB are nondetergent oils and are not recommended for use unless specified.

-Cars from model-years 1980 to 1989 require SF oils, while cars from model-years 1990 to 1993 require SG oils.
+New cars from 1980 to 1989 require SF oils, while new cars from 1990 to 1993 require SG oils.

 New cars beginning with the 1994 model year require oils with an API SH performance rating.
-Beginning with model-year 1997, new cars require an API SJ oil.
+Beginning with 1997, new cars require an API SJ oil.
 The year 2001 brought the introduction of SL oils.
 SM category is the most recent classification.
 It was introduced Nov.
 30, 2004.
-SM oils are designed to provide improved oxidation resistance, improved deposit protection, better wear protection and better low-temperature performance over the life of the oil.
+SM oils are designed to provide improved oxidation resistance, improved deposit protection, better wear protection and better low temperature performance over the life of the oil.